-As the rudimentary containment device in use in March 1993 has not been designed and fabricated specifically for use at the OB area, no engineering drawings of this former tank exist.
+As the rudimentary containment device as described in the previous paragraph has not been designed and fabricated specifically for use at the OB area, no engineering drawings of this former tank exist.
 Similarly, future containment devices used to replace the existing structure are not expected to be designed specifically for OB application.
 Therefore, it is not anticipated that engineering drawings of these devices will be available or necessary for proper identification and description of the unit.
 A general site plan of the area showing the OB unit is located in Appendix H.